The days of baking bread to wow prospective buyers are gone. In 2021, people looking for their next home have very

-The Covid-19 pandemic means that more of us are considering working from home more often over the longer term.
-While the kitchen table might have been ok during lockdown, a home office is a must-have for many homehunters in 2020.
+More of us are now likely to be working from home more often.
+And while the kitchen table might have been ok during lockdown, a home office is a must-have for many homehunters in 2021.

 Even if you are selling an open-plan flat with no obvious office space, creating a work area with a desk that can be pulled down from the wall will help prospective buyers imagine themselves doing their best work in the space.

 “Put a laptop in position somewhere,” says Forrester.
 “But make sure there’s a plug socket because people will notice if there isn’t.”

 Good connectivity is a top priority for homemovers, too.

 “We’ve got a lot of buyers moving out to the country from London and the first question they ask is about WiFi speed and broadband,” says Husson-Martin.
 “If you can demonstrate that your home gets decent speeds then it’s a key selling point.”

 Page says: “The two things buyers want these days are space to work from home and a garden, so a dedicated office space is a must.
 It could even be a hallway.
 Shut all the hall doors, have a drop leaf table and away you go.
 Just show it can be done.”

 3. Make the decor aspirational

 Viewers will be looking at your house imagining themselves living there.

 If you update the decor before selling, choose a neutral palette to lighten and brighten the walls, making everything look crisp and clean.